 Maximum product quality has to be guaranteed, and has come to be expected, from the customers of this frozen dessert specialist.
 Top quality checkweighing and metal detection systems are essential in ensuring this quality.

-Considering TCO helps to understand better the costs over and above the purchase price and and ultimately to substantiate the investment decision.
+Considering TCO helps to understand better the costs over and above the purchase price and also – when suppliers have differing offers – to compare them and ultimately to substantiate the investment decision.

 This paper outlines some of the main changes introduced by the IFS Food Version 6 Standard and how a checkweighing solution can ensure compliance with these new regulations.
 It considers what additional elements should be included in the process in order to safeguard customer welfare and provide the basis for a robust due diligence defence.